Just One Love

-Just One Love is the 43rd studio album by the American country singer Willie Nelson, released in 1995.
+Just One Love is a studio album by the American country singer Willie Nelson, released in 1995.
 Ten of the songs are covers of pre-rock 'n' roll country and honky tonk.

 Just One Love includes two duets with Kimmie Rhodes.
 "Eight More Miles to Louisville" is a cover of the Grandpa Jones song.

 Critical reception

 Entertainment Weekly wrote that the album finds Nelson "veering between simple elegance and somnambulism."
 The Washington Post deemed it "a superb, old-fashioned honky-tonk album."